Paqmind/react-ultimate/README.md

 # React Ultimate

-Tired of **React Starters** reexplaining another hello-world?
+Tired of **React Starters** reexplaining another helloworld?

-Dreamt of something closer to the industry?
+Dreamed of something closer to the industry?

 Welcome to **React Ultimate** then.
-This project is fairly experimental but we've already got much of interesting experience observations during development.
+This project is fairly experimental but we're sure it already yields a lot of interesting observations.
 Just give it a try.

 [Demo instance](http://react-starter.paqmind.com/) (may be outdated to GitHub version).